libhal-google/libhal/README.md

 But a problem for embedded software in C++, as well as in C, is that there isn't a consistent and common API for embedded libraries.
-Looking around, you will find that each vendor of embedded products has their own set of libraries and tools for their specific products.
-If you write a driver on top of their libraries, you will find that your code will only work for that specific platform, using that specific API and in some cases using a specific toolchain.
+Looking around, you will find that each hardware vendor has their own set of libraries and tools for their specific products.
+If you write a driver on top of their libraries, you will find that your code will only work for that specific platform/product.
+In some cases you may also be limited to just their toolchain.
 You as the developer are locked in to this one specific setup.
 And if you move to another platform, you must do the work of rewriting all of your code again.

 libembeddedhal seeks to solve this issue by creating a set of generic interfaces for embedded system concepts such as serial communication (UART), analog to digital conversion (ADC), inertial measurement units (IMU), pulse width modulation (PWM) and much more.
-The advantage of building a system on top of libembeddedhal is that higher level drivers can be used with any target platform whether it is an stm32, an nxp micro controller, runs on RISC-V or is on an embedded linux.
+The advantage of building a system on top of libembeddedhal is that higher level drivers can be used with any target platform whether it is an stm32, an nxp micro controller, an RISC-V or is on an embedded linux.

 This project is inspired by the work of Rust's embedded_hal and follows many of